devsavage/FluxUtilities/README.md

 # FluxUtilities
-This is an add-on mod for Thermal Expansion.
-Adding many new blocks/items to Minecraft.
+This is an add-on for Thermal Expansion.
+Adding many new RF based blocks/items to Minecraft.

 Requirements
 =====